Baqend/guide/src/topics/speed-kit/push.md

 # Push Notifications

 In this section, we describe how Push Notifications works for Speed Kit.
-Baqend provides the ability to send push notifications to end users' devices.
+Baqend provides the ability to send push notifications to end users devices.
 For the corresponding feature in Baqend Platform, see the [Platform docs on push notifications](../push/).

 ## Setup